meg-patakota/ucl_dissertation/README.md

 # UCL_dissertation
 Research Objective: Identifying Climate Change Mitigation Technologies using Cooperative Patent Classification system

-# split of training, test and validation data
+# Split of training, test and validation data

 Each of the word_representation and CNN files consists of training and validation data.